roblox-linux-wrapper/roblox-linux-wrapper/README.md

   * A: Download it again and retry.
 If the same thing occurs again, [open a new issue here][1].
 If you report a bug, please be as informative as possible.

 * Q: Roblox isn't behaving like it should.
   * A: Select the "Reinstall Roblox" option and press "Ok".
-If you contuinue having problems, [file a bug report here][1].
+If you continue having problems, [file a bug report here][1].

 * Q: What is the "Play Roblox (Legacy Mode)" option?
   * A: This is the old method used to launch games.
 Paste the game link in and click "Play" to launch the game.